pfsense/docs/source/vpn/remote-access-mobile-vpn-client-compatibility.rst

 Remote Access Mobile VPN Client Compatibility
 =============================================

-pfSense supports a variety of remote access ("mobile") VPN configuration styles to accommodate nearly any potential client.
-The table below shows which operating systems have compatible clients with some of the most common remote access VPN configurations available on pfSense.
+pfSense® software supports a variety of remote access ("mobile") VPN configuration styles to accommodate nearly any potential client.
+The table below shows which operating systems have compatible clients with some of the most common remote access VPN configurations available on pfSense software.

 +---------------------+-------------------------------------------------------------------+-----------+-----------+-----------------------------------------------------------------------------------------------+------------+-----------------------------------------------------------------------------------------------------------+--------------------------------------------------+
 | Operating System    | Protocol                                                          |           |           |                                                                                               |            |                                                                                                           |                                                  |